mikrono/tModLoaderWiki_kr_ko/Home.md

 Expert-level guides are not necessarily harder than advanced guides, but they more often cover a particular (difficult) subject.
 Expert guides should be followed if you are interested in learning about complicated topics or improving your mod's quality.
 - [Expert Guide Prerequisites](Expert-Prerequisites)
 - [Cross Mod Content](Expert-Cross-Mod-Content) -- Call, weakReferences, modReferences, recipes
+- [IL Editing](Expert-IL-Editing) -- Patching the game using MonoMod

 # Vanilla References
 - [Vanilla Ammo IDs](Vanilla-Ammo-IDs)